Prajwalachar07/Invoice-app/README.md

 - [ ] **Custom Inputs:** Define your own inputs that are missing from the default invoice builder.
 (Ex: VAT number)
 - [ ] **Individual Tax for Line Items:** Add tax details for a specific line item other than the general tax

-## Demo

-> [!NOTE]
-> Please be advised that there are currently issues when using this application in the Mozilla Firefox browser.
-For more information, refer to [Issue #11](https://github.com/aliabb01/linqway/issues/11).

-Visit the [live demo](https://linqway.vercel.app) to see linqway in action.

 ## Getting Started